marcioivan/Instruct-Estag-Dev/README.md

 # Instruct-Estag-Dev
-Program made in Python for a task in Instruct's Intership Selection
+Program made in Python3 for a task in Instruct's Intership Selection

 The task was to write a program - in any language - that loads an URL with a list of users in JSON and return some data from it: